Leicester Lions

 Leicester Lions are a speedway team which originally operated from 1968 until 1983 and again from 2011.
 The team race at the Beaumont Park Stadium (or Hydroscand Arena for sponsorship purposes).
-Since 2019, the club have also ran a junior side known as the Lion Cubs.
+Since 2019, the club have also run a junior side known as the Lion Cubs.

 Previous Leicester teams

-Speedway started at Leicester in 1928 at Leicester Stadium with the Leicester Stadium team entering the English Dirt Track League in 1929 finishing 5th but by 1931 the track, beset with problems, closed.
+Speedway started at Leicester in 1928 at Leicester Stadium (also known as the Blackbird Road Stadium) with the Leicester Stadium team entering the English Dirt Track League in 1929 finishing 5th but by 1931 the track, beset with problems, closed.
 Speedway was also staged at a track known as Leicester Super off Melton Road.
 After World War II, speedway returned in 1948.
 The team were nicknamed the Leicester Hunters and ran under that name until closure in 1962.
 In 1949 the team started in the National League Division Three and moved up over the years operating in the top flight for some time until the end of 1961.